-Hence we have the following theorem, analogous to the situation for 1D interval fold \& cut:

-\begin{theorem} Consider an instance of orthogonal fold \& cut on rectangular paper in which every crease has finite nonzero slope $\pm\alpha$.
-Define the \defn{canonical} crease pattern to put one vertical (resp.\ horizontal) crease at the center of each vertical (resp.\ horizontal) stripe, including zero-width stripes.
-If the instance is solvable, then the canonical crease pattern is a solution. \end{theorem}

-Thus it suffices to compute the canonical crease pattern, and then check whether it works.
-This is fairly easy to do: first, find the locations of vertical (resp. horizontal) stripes by looking at the horizontal (resp. vertical) intervals not covered by cuts.
+Thus, for $\alpha=1$, it suffices to compute the canonical crease pattern, and then check whether it works.
+This is fairly easy to implement algorithmically.
+First, find the locations of vertical (respectively, horizontal) stripes by looking at the horizontal (respectively, vertical) intervals not covered by cuts.
 When we fold on a crease in the center of a stripe, the near edges of the two adjacent bands are aligned, and the bands themselves are aligned until one of them ends.
-So we just need to check that the cut pattern in the narrower adjacent band exactly matches the cut pattern in the portion of the wider band which is the reflection across the crease of the narrower band.
-If this is the case for every vertical and horizontal stripe, the canonical crease pattern is a solution, and otherwise orthogonal fold \& cut is not solvable.
+So we just need to check that the cut pattern in the narrower adjacent band exactly matches the cut pattern in the portion of the wider band that is the reflection across the crease of the narrower band.
+If this is the case for every vertical and horizontal stripe, then the canonical crease pattern is a solution, and otherwise the orthogonal fold \& cut instance is not solvable.